| St. Boniface R.C.Church and School

 In 1898, the Woman's Club sponsored and published the writing of Jersey City and Its Historic Sites by Harriet Eaton to preserve the history of the city.
 In 1911, while she was president of the Woman's Club, Mabel Smith Douglass and her members participated in a campaign to convince the Trustees of Rutgers University to establish a separate public college for women in New Jersey.
 Backed by the New Jersey State Federation of Women's Clubs, she succeeded in the founding of the New Jersey College for Women in 1918 and became its first Dean.
 The college was renamed for Douglass in 1955 and is now Rutgers, Douglass Residential College.

 Until recently the Woman's Club continued its civic and charity works that included clothing drives, assistance to women in need, and Gilda's Club of Northern New Jersey.
-Its residence will now be a complement to the mission for women espoused by Saint Dominic's Academy.
+Its residence, now called Siena Hall, will be a complement to the mission for women espoused by Saint Dominic's Academy.

 "St. Dominic's Academy."
 Jersey Journal 2 September 1899.